pjevic/fast-react-pizza/README.md

 For large-scale applications, you can use the [Reselect library](https://github.com/reduxjs/reselect) to optimize selector functions by memoizing their results.
 This helps improve performance when dealing with complex or expensive computations.

+> **Note:**
-**Note**: The Reselect library is not used in this project but is a valuable tool for scaling applications.
+> The Reselect library is not used in this project but is a valuable tool for scaling applications.

 ---